 - I agree not to abuse legal drugs, including alcohol and have not abused them for the past 12 months.

 - I understand that when any member of the family chooses not to live by these principles, I have a responsibility to notify CCM.
-I also realize the family member may no longer qualify to participate in Medi- Share and their membership will be cancelled and his or her bills will not be eligible for sharing.
+I also realize the family member may no longer qualify to participate in Medi- Share and their membership will be canceled and his or her bills will not be eligible for sharing.

 One additional very important note to make.
 You must share your previous medical history with Medishare.
 This allows them to determine your risk (so they can place you in a proper pool).
 It also ensures the answers to the above questions are accurate.